 Alternatively, Managed File Transfer can also use the Software as a Service (SaaS) model.
 In this case, the Managed File Transfer is a subscription-based service but all the actual software and the equipment t runs on is located in the cloud.
 Since most MFT systems allow local AD or LDAP authentication, these cloud services must somehow hook into your directory service.
 This can either be done completely remotely or through the use of a local agent that runs on a domain controller or another computer on your network.

-The Best Managed File Transfer Software
+Best Managed File Transfer Programs

 As we were looking for the best Managed File Transfer software, one thing quickly became obvious: many products and services are available.
 We’ve tried to weed out the market and we’re bringing you what we believe to be the best software for Managed File Transfer.